 It’s my choice to cover up my body.
 I’m not oppressed — I’m free.

 – Yunalis Mat Zara’ai

 The icons of Islamic feminism in the 21st century.
 Malaysia’s modern women have an affinity for Islam and fashion, much like their neighbours in Singapore and Indonesia.
+Fashion is a staple in all cultures, it presents the identity of the country and how we are all unique.
+Clothing sites such as Lashkaraa offer up beautiful Indian fashion pieces.
 The Malaysian singer Yuna, based in Los Angeles, is an example of a woman has chosen her own identity.
 She’s obverse to the demands foreign music industries, like the infamous American and K-Pop ones, that loves moulding the image of young girls to commercial taste – simply by keeping the hijab part of her lifestyle.

 At the same time, she’s defiant toward extremely conservative Malays that have given her names like “trashy girl” for exposing her neck in a fashion ad – which was quite conservative already – by criticizing their rudeness on Instagram in a very long post.
 Funnily enough, women who dress like her are common in Malay countries, and telling them to take their hijab off over there makes you weird.
 On the other hand, revealing it all gets you “trashy girl” just about anywhere in the world, except for the penguin capital in Antarctica.